 40194.
 RUBUS GIRALDIANUS.
 From the Royal Botanical Gardens, Kew, England.
 A vigorous deciduous shrub, 8 feet high, native of China.
 The flowers are inconspicuous, but the striking white stems and the pendulous branches, giving a fountain-like aspect to the shrub, make it a handsome ornamental.

 22987.
 SAGERETIA THEE-ZANS.
 From F. N. Meyer, Soochow, Kiangsu, China.
 Shrub, almost evergreen, with small nearly oblong leaves less than an inch long, bearing numerous short panicles (1-2 to 1 inch long) of very small white flowers and small sweet edible fruits.
 Leaves are reported as used like tea.
 Grown rarely as dwarfed tree in pots.
 Chinese name Chuck mei tsang.
 Belongs to Rhamnaceae or Buckthorn family.

 34355.
 SAGEURUS MINDOR-ENSIS.
-From E. D.Merrill, Mindoro, Philippine Islands.
+From E. D. Merrill, Mindoro, Philippine Islands.
 A palm from 5 to 10 feet in height; grows in thickets and on open grassy slopes.
-It should prove of decided value as an ornanental in greenhouses.
-It is probable hat it will grow out of doors in southern California and southern Florida, certainly in the West Indies and Central America.
+It should prove of decided value as an ornamental in greenhouses.
+It is probable that it will grow out of doors in southern California and southern Florida, certainly in the West Indies and Central America.

 26762.
 SALIX BABYLONICA.
-Willow: From Mr. Frank N. Meyer, estate of Maximoff, Crimea, Russia.
+Willow.
+From Mr. Frank N. Meyer, estate of Maximoff, Crimea, Russia.
 A willow with golden yellow twigs which are very pliable.
 The tree is used for hedges and windbreaks.
 Fit for the drier parts of the United States where the winters are mild.

 17737.
 SALIX SP.
 Willow.
-From F N. Meyer, Scha-ho-schonn, China.
+From F. N. Meyer, Scha-ho-schonn, China.
 Remarkableornamental willow forming naturally dense, flat-globular heads, but of upright growth when planted in hedges.
 The branches are long, slender and tinged with red towards the tips.
-30144.
-SALIX SP.
-Willow.
-Through Mr. Frank H. Meyer, from Langar, Chinese Turkestan.
-A weeping willow called "Khutta suchet."
-Grows in rather sandy, alkaline soils.
-The drooping habit does not develop until it has formed a good trunk.